DRACUT -- Nanci Milone Hill has been hired as the new director of Parker Memorial Library, the town's Board of Library Trustees announced Monday.

 "We did a lot of meeting and interviewing in November and December and when we got a chance to interview her, that was the nice part."

 Hill is pleased to be joining Dracut's "wonderful staff" taking on the challenge of managing a larger library, Dyer added.

-Dracut's estimated population of nearly 30,000 is about three times larger
+Dracut's estimated population of nearly 30,000 is about three times larger than Boxford's.

 "Nanci's just stepping into a little bigger situation than she had before.
 She certainly has the experience but she won't be bored," said Dyer.